ISG-Siegen/assembled/README.md

 python -m pytest tests/
 ```

 ## Some Notes on Design Decision

 * We do not support repetitions in a metatask itself.
-We argue that in such case the repetitions are "outside" of the metatasks.
-In other words, to benchmark n-repeated k-fold we think it is more appropriate to create n metatasks instead of 1 containing all repetition data.
-Not sure if this is the best way to for the future but for now it is okay.
+We argue that in such case the repetitions are "outside" of the
+  metatasks.
+In other words, to benchmark n-repeated k-fold we think it is more appropriate to create n metatasks
+  instead of 1 containing all repetition data.
+Not sure if this is the best way for the future but for now it is
+  okay.
-  * Including n-repeated in a metatask could be achieved by adding appropriate prefixes to the base models and making the fold_indicator a 2D array.
+    * Including n-repeated in a metatask could be achieved by adding appropriate prefixes to the base models and making
+      the fold_indicator a 2D array.

 # Known Issues